maliMirkec/personal-website/site/contact/index.md

     title: Fill the form
   - type: banner-alpha
     title: I am available for consultation services.
-    desc: I specialize in technologies related to frontend, user interface, and web development.
+    desc: I specialize in technologies related to frontend, user interface, and website development.
     cta:
       href: /services/
       title: See all services